rish-iot-projects/BeginnerBuyers/README.md

 # BeginnerBuyers

-To help first time home buyers to begin the process Below is a README file for the Python program designed to help first-time homebuyers create and manage their homebuying list.
+Below is a README file for the Python program designed to help first-time homebuyers create and manage their homebuying list.

 First-Time Homebuyer List Creator